 As the test looks only at the relationship between rental income and interest costs, a sudden unexpected increase in interest rates or a drop in income may result in a tax penalty.
-Her Majesty's Revenue and Customs (HMRC) has the power to waive this penalty charge if the UK REIT is in severe financial difficulty, the ratio is breached due to unexpected circumstances, and the UK REIT could not reasonably have taken action to avoid the ratio falling below 1.25 income cover.
+HMRC has the power to waive this penalty charge if the UK REIT is in severe financial difficulty, the ratio is breached due to unexpected circumstances, and the UK REIT could not reasonably have taken action to avoid the ratio falling below 1.25 income cover.

-Operative income Capital gains Timing - 90% of tax-property rental profits - 100% of PIDs from other REITs Not included in the distribution obligation Within 12 months of the end of the year
+Operative income Capital gains Timing 90% of tax-property rental profits100% of PIDs from other REITs Not included in the distribution obligation Within 12 months of the end of the year

-A distribution out of the property rental business of the REIT (i.e. exempt rental income and capital gains) is called a Property Income Distribution - a 'PID'.
+A distribution out of the property rental business of the REIT (i.e., exempt rental income and capital gains) is called a Property Income Distribution - a 'PID'.